nuclex-shared-cpp/Nuclex.Support.Native/ReadMe.md

 Child Processes
 ---------------

-This class makes it easy to spawn child process and to capture the output they send to stdout and stderr.
+This class makes it easy to spawn child processes and to capture the output they send to stdout and stderr.

 Creating child processes correctly is a rather complicated task that differs a lot between Windows and Linux.
 This wrapper provides a sane, portable way to